CGPA Full Form - CGPA to Percentage Convert Formula

 Let us now look at some of the cons associated with the CGPA system:

-• CGPA system diminishes scope of cutthroat competition.
-There could be lesser competitive spirit among students which can also drastically bring them down instead of giving a boost to their actual potential.
+• The CGPA system diminishes the scope of cutthroat competition.
+There could be less competitive spirit among students, which can also drastically bring them down instead of giving a boost to their actual potential.

 • Students may feel less motivated to work harder.
-Example - A person scoring 99 marks will be put up in the same bracket with the student scoring 90 marks.
+Example - A person scoring 99 marks will be put in the same bracket as the student scoring 90 marks.
 This can demotivate them from striving harder.

 Frequently Asked Questions (FAQs)